 The required, pre-tabbed Honor College binder for the course is available in the College of Charleston Barnes & Noble bookstore.
+Your binder, along with a required $12 Clifton Strengths Assessment, act as non-traditional textbooks for our course.
 You will also be asked to use freely available online resources related to professional development, such as Linkedin.

 COURSE REQUIREMENTS and GRADED WORK:

 Attendance (15%): Attendance is required.
 Many activities and assignments will be completed during scheduled class periods; your successful completion of these activities will be dependent on your attendance as the resources made available during class will not necessarily be available outside of class.
 You are allowed one absence, whether excused or unexcused.
 Use it only when you need it.
 Any absences beyond the first will result in your attendance grade being lowered incrementally: from an A to an A-, for example, or from a B- to a C+.
 While this attendance policy remains firm, we will be flexible in cases where excessive absence is due to unavoidable issues involving personal health or family crises.

 Class Engagement (10%): Participation in all aspects of class is essential.
 You are expected to actively engage in class activities, to contribute meaningfully to discussions, and to display dedication and earnest effort in exploring the class topics and tasks.
 This is simply what honors students do.
 Your PF will address any shortcoming in this area with you personally either over e-mail or during one of your consultation meetings.
 If you fail to address concerns regarding engagement that your PF or one of the faculty members brings up with you, your grade will be lowered incrementally: from an A to an A-, for example, or from a B- to a C+.